gretaivan/habit-tracker-server/README.md

-# Force of Habit
+# Drink() Sleep() Code() Repeat()
-An app to track your habits.
+An app for developers to track their drinking, coding and sleeping habits.
+Ensuring that developers have a healthy code life balance.

 ## Installation & Usage
 ## Instalation